datastax-labs/hunter/README.md

 Hunter – Hunts Performance Regressions
 ======================================

-_This is an unsupported open source project created by Datastax employees._
+_This is an unsupported open source project created by DataStax employees._

 Hunter performs statistical analysis of performance test results stored